gmberton/VPR-methods-evaluation/README.md

 You can also use this on your own dataset (or any two directories) simply changing the paths parameters.

-## How to use on a labelled dataset
+## Basic use on a labelled dataset

 The code is designed to be readily used with our [VPR-datasets-downloader](https://github.com/gmberton/VPR-datasets-downloader) repo, so that using a few simple commands you can download a dataset and test any model on it.
 The VPR-datasets-downloader code allows you to download multiple VPR datasets that are automatically formatted in the same format as used by this repo.